SDenisko/DevOps_online_Chernigiv_2021Q4/task5.3/readme.md

 	N	low-priority (nice to other users)
 	L	has pages locked into memory (for real-time and custom IO) s	is a session leader
-	I	is multi-threaded (using CLONE_THREAD, like NPTL pthreads do)
+	l	is multi-threaded (using CLONE_THREAD, like NPTL pthreads do)
 	+	is in the foreground process group